Skip to Content

 HydraPak Stow Bottle

 The first of the outdoorsy collapsible water bottles is the HydraPak Stow Bottle.
 It’s ultralight and completely collapsible, but the soft-sided bottle conforms to oddly-shaped spaces like pockets and has a sports cap instead of a screw-top or pop-top.
 This does mean you have to give it a little squeeze to release the liquid inside, but it is compatible with threaded water filters that are designed to be used with squeezable purification systems like the Sawyer Mini, so that’s a plus.
 It’s made of durable TPU (a type of plastic) and HydraPak recommends sticking with cold or warm water, not hot, when filling it up.
 And yes, it’s more rugged than it looks, but if it does manage to spring a leak or otherwise malfunction, HydraPak offers a Beyond Lifetime guarantee, so rest easy.
-Order a HydraPak Stow Bottle in 500ml or 1L!
+Order a HydraPak Stow Bottle here!

 • Pros: Lightweight and smashes flat, plus can be used with a water filter.